 Disclosures

-Dr. Gregory Y.H.
+Gregory Y.H.
 Lip has served as a consultant for Bayer/Janssen, BMS/Pfizer, Biotronik, Medtronic, Boehringer Ingelheim, Novartis, Verseon and Daiichi-Sankyo and as a speaker for Bayer, BMS/Pfizer, Medtronic, Boehringer Ingelheim, and Daiichi-Sankyo.
 No fees have been received directly/personally.
-Dr. Boyoung Joung has served as a speaker for Bayer, BMS/Pfizer, Medtronic, and Daiichi-Sankyo, and received research funds from Medtronic and Abbott.
+Boyoung Joung has served as a speaker for Bayer, BMS/Pfizer, Medtronic, and Daiichi-Sankyo, and received research funds from Medtronic and Abbott.
 No fees have been received directly/personally.
 The remaining authors have nothing to declare.

 References